Table of Contents

 // Register encyclopedia entry like usual:

 PDAHandler.AddEncyclopediaEntry("SpadefishHate", "Advanced", "Spadefish are terrible", "Why do they lay eggs?
-Why do they damage your seamoth so heavily?");
+Why do they damage your seamoth so badly?");

 // Use the StoryGoalHandler to make it unlockable.